-When using microprocessor-based multi-functional relays it becomes possible to integrate all the required OC functions in one or few relays.
+When using microprocessor-based multi-functional relays it becomes possible to integrate all the required OC functions in one relay.
 This allows not only to reduce the wiring but also to shorten the coordination time and speed-up operation of the scheme.

-Modern relays provide for fast peer-topeer communications using protocols such as the UCA with the GOOSE mechanism [1].
+Modern relays provide for fast peer-to-peer communications using protocols such as UCA with the GOOSE mechanism [1].
 This allows eliminating wiring and sending the blocking signals over the communications.
+LAN-based communications increases overall reliability of the scheme.